It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 Whether it deters or not is not the point.

-Capital punishment's a form of punishment.
+Capital punishment is a form of punishment.

 The word is punishment.

-You know it does deter because that killer can't kill again.
+You know, it does deter because that killer can't kill again.

 I haven't read the whole story.